TalPeer-github/Deep/README.md

 ## Acknowledgment

-The original code for this project was provided by the original article authors, and I have made modifications to adapt it for my specific needs and research purposes.
+The original code for this project was provided by the authors of the original article, and I have made modifications to adapt it for my specific needs and research purposes.
+For more information, please feel free to contact me:

-## Author

-* Tal Peer : tal.peer@campus.technion.ac.il
+Tal Peer: tal.peer@campus.technion.ac.il

 ## Environment setup